VPN Protocols: Which Protocol To Use?

 SSTP

-However, SSTP is a proprietary standard, and not an open-source one.
-Since its developer, Microsoft, is known to have cooperated with security services in the past, users should be wary of SSTP.
+However, SSTP is a proprietary standard and not an open-source one.
+Since Microsoft, its developer, is known to have cooperated with security services in the past, users should be wary of SSTP.

 Still, the protocol remains very secure, stable, and easy to use in conjunction with firewalls.